Blessing of the Throats: In the Eastern Churches

+The blessing of throats is also practiced in some Orthodox communities on February 11, the feast day of Saint Blaise on the Eastern Orthodox liturgical calendar.

 Variations and customs

 In Germany and in other places, the blessing of throats is given with lighted candles.
 It is frequently also given on the evening of Candlemas (the previous day), sometimes even on the proximate Sunday, when more people attend Mass than on St. Blaise's proper feast day.

 In the Church of San Carlo ai Catinari in Rome, which is dedicated to St. Blaise as co-patron, the blessing is given with a relic of Saint Blaise, in a crystal placed on a large ring, pressed against the throat.

 In certain Hispanic countries (e.g., Spain and Mexico), a ribbon is given to be worn around the neck for the nine days following the blessing.